bywhitebird/kazam/docs/03_02_parsers_creating-a-parser.md

 ---
 draft: true
+title: Creating a parser
-slug: parsers
+slug: parsers/creating-a-parser
 ---

-# Parsers

-## Creating a parser
+# Creating a parser

-> **Note:**
+> [!NOTE]
-> If you are planning to release a parser to npm, we recommend that you name it with the `kazam-parser-` prefix so that it can be easily discovered by other developers.
+> If you are planning to release a parser to npm, we recommend that you name it with the `kazam-parser-` prefix and add the `kazam-parser` and `kazam` keywords to the `package.json` file.
+That will allow other developers to easily discovered it.

-Creating a custom parser is straightforward with Kazam.
-You simply need to create a class that extends the `ParserBase` class from the `@whitebird/kazam-parser-base` package and implement the necessary methods.
+Implementing a custom parser is straightforward.
+You simply need to create a class that extends the `ParserBase` class from the `@whitebird/kazam-parser-base` package and implement the necessary methods (this is the hard job).

-> **Note:**
+> [!NOTE]
 > We recommend that you use name your parser class with the `Parser` prefix, such as `ParserCustom`.

 ```ts